pkirlin/pl-s23/projects/proj6/index.md

 1. TOC
 {:toc}

 In this assignment, you will be designing a game of your choice using object-oriented programming techniques learned in class.
 There are particular requirements for obtaining certain grades on the project, so you can pick what grade you want to aim for.

 However, if you don't want to create a game using this framework, you can talk to me and design a project of your choice.
 See the end of this page for details.

+You may also work with a partner for this project if you desire.

 ## Starter code